tianli/MoonBot/README.md

 This repository will share all the open-source code running on MoonBot, as well as its instruction manuals, example programs, etc.

+## Contents
+### docs
+This directory contains all the related documents of MoonBot and its sensors to help you create cool applications out of the MoonBot hardware.

+### MoonBot Vision Sensor
+The MoonBot uses Morpx's third generation MU vision sensor for all its vision AI.
+This directory contains the arduino, microbit and other hardware platform's libraries to connect and use the MU vision sensor.